NLog/NLog.github.io/README.md

 ### Add a custom component

-Do you like to have a custom target, layout or layout renderer listed https://nlog-project.org/config?
+Do you like to have a custom target, layout or layout renderer listed at https://nlog-project.org/config?

 - Please make sure you docs are up-to-date.
-An example is really recommend.
+An example is really recommend!
 - Send a PR for one of the JSON files

 Add a news post